 Per the foreignization-domestication continuum above, my approach was that of “addition.”
-Now, I could have tried something simpler above with just adding a phrase within the main text like, say, “Seems you’ve seen this Popabai-like Jhamkudi’s fake, fasting piety but just remember how she cursed and destroyed the king.”
+Now, I could have tried something simpler above by just adding a phrase within the main text like, say, “Seems you’ve seen this Popabai-like Jhamkudi’s fake, fasting piety but just remember how she cursed and destroyed the king.”
 Or, I could have localized or domesticated this reference entirely by using an example English readers would know like, say, “Jezebel.”
-But that would be anachronistic because this rural overlord character wouldn’t know of Jezebel at all.
+But that would be an anachronism because this rural overlord character wouldn’t know of Jezebel at all.
 Besides, keeping the Popabai reference and adding the brief footnote allows the reader to see how Dhumketu has layered this plot point with meaning.
 On a more personal and, perhaps, whimsical note, this is a delightful and almost-forgotten Gujarati folktale and I loved the opportunity to add even more cultural texture to the translation.
 I realize it’s not everyone’s cuppa.
-Some editors don’t care for this sort of thing because they’re looking to appeal the widest-possible readership.
+Some editors don’t care for this sort of thing because they’re looking to appeal to the widest-possible readership.
 Then again, one of the reasons I read and enjoy translated works is to experience new (to me) and wonderful worlds.
 And I hope other readers do too.

 Of course, this is an endlessly complex topic and entire essays have been written about them, both scholarly and otherwise.
-Daniel Hahn’s Catching Fire: A Translation Diary, which I’ve mentioned at least a couple times before, describes several such foreignization versus domestication dilemmas and how he chose to resolve them.
+Daniel Hahn’s Catching Fire: A Translation Diary, which I’ve mentioned at least a couple of times before, describes several such foreignization versus domestication dilemmas and how he chose to resolve them.
 Definitely worth a read.

 How do you feel about foreignization and domestication in literary works?
 What are some recent examples that come to your mind from translations you’ve read?
-Do share in the comments?
+Do share in the comments.
 You can also share on social media with the links below.